Science Centres For Our Future

 But did you know that the UK’s science and discovery centres are largely excluded from the public funds that support similar organisations?

-The Science Centres for Our Future campaign is seeking to change this.
+The Science Centres For Our Future campaign is seeking to change this.
 We have written an open letter, calling on the Government to recognise science and discovery centres as part of the UK’s scientific and cultural ecosystem, and provide funding for the sector’s infrastructure needs.
-Why support museums, libraries, arts and heritage centres but not science and discovery centres?

 Supporting the delivery of our national priorities